 - Beamafilm and Artfilms for our range of documentaries and films.

-MyBookBag is our ‘click and collect’ service which is available at Frankton, Queenstown, Arrowtown, Hāwea and Wānaka libraries.
+If you are a Queenstown Lakes patron - MyBookBag is our ‘click and collect’ service, which is available at Frankton, Queenstown, Arrowtown, Hāwea and Wānaka libraries.
 Wānaka library also offers a delivery service for housebound readers.
 You can request a contactless pick up once your librarians send you confirmation that your book bag is ready for collection.
 MyBookBag is a free service.

 You can also make use of our book Holds service.
 When you receive an email advising that your Hold is ready for collection, please get in touch with the pick-up branch to organize a contactless pick up.